biojava/biojava.github.io/_wikis/BioJava:Tutorial:Simple_HMMs_with_BioJava.md

 is with the fair die too is 0.95.
 Similarly, when on the loaded die, the probability of continuing with it is 0.90.
 These probabilities yield the transition distributions of the states.

-![The resultant HMM looks like this.](HMM.png "The resultant HMM looks like this.")

 The HMM as modelled in the code is slightly modified from the above description with the inclusion of a MagicalState.
 This state is used to